Cultural group selection: Prestige-biased and self-similarity transmission

-Prestige-biased transmission is the tendency the copy those members of the group that are more successful.
+Prestige-biased transmission is the tendency to copy those members of the group that are more successful.
 Preferentially copying successful members of the group allows individuals to avoid costly trial-and-error learning by imitating the better-than-average skills of the more prestigious cultural models.
 Individual can determine the rank of potential models by how much deference they are shown by the rest of the group.
 Deference is shown to high-prestige individuals to gain the opportunity to copy their successful models.
 We can see evidence for this bias in how new technologies, or economic practices spread to different groups according to how quick "opinion leaders" adopt them.

 Meanwhile, self-similarity transmission is the tendency to copy those individuals who are similar in language, appearance, social standing and other behavioral and cultural traits.
 In the context of prestige-biased transmission, self-similarity means that individuals will preferentially imitate those high-prestige individuals who are similar to them.
 From the perspective of an imitator, this trait is adaptive.
 By only imitating those high-prestige individuals who are similar, the imitator avoids adopting traits or behaviors that are not compatible with his or her knowledge or social environment.

 These two social biases act together in reducing within-group variation.
 Additionally, prestige-biased transmission increases between-group variation by contributing to the spread of novel ideas.